sebedard13/ImageGenerator/README.md

 - **Size of image**
 - **Seed**
-- **Size of bigger cell** pour indiquer la répartition en pixel des points dans l'image.
-L'agrandir permet comme de zoomer sur l'image
+- **Size of bigger cell** to indicate the pixel distribution of points in the image.
+Increasing it to zoom in on the image.
-- **[Octaves](https://adrianb.io/2014/08/09/perlinnoise.html#working-with-octaves)** permet d'augmenter la netteté de l' image en générant le nombre défini de bruits Perlin à différente fréquence et amplitude
-- **Persistence** permet de définir la persistance de l'amplitude de base dans les octaves
+- **[Octaves](https://adrianb.io/2014/08/09/perlinnoise.html#working-with-octaves)** increase image sharpness by
+  generating the set number of Perlin noises at different frequencies and amplitudes
+- **Persistence** defines the lingering of the original amplitude in octaves

 ### Random Voronoi